 SHAREHOLDER LANDS

-Gana-A’Yoo owns 438,000 acres of land located in and surrounding Galena, Koyukuk, Nulato, and Kaltag.
+Gana-A’Yoo and Gana-A’Yoo Settlement Trust owns 438,000 acres of land located in and surrounding Galena, Koyukuk, Nulato, and Kaltag.

 As a steward of the land, the corporation strives to balance protection of cultural resources with management of natural resources.
-The land is managed to preserve important historic and cultural aspects of our Native heritage.
-Subsistence is the primary and highest priority use of our lands.
+The land is managed to preserve important historic and cultural aspects of our Athabascan heritage.
+Subsistence is the primary and highest-priority use of our lands.

 Shareholders, descendants, and residents of Galena, Koyukuk, Nulato, and Kaltag: Please support Gana-A’Yoo’s resource protection efforts by reporting land trespass events by non-shareholders in our subregion.